vapor/docs/guide/middleware.md

 Middleware is an essential part of any modern web framework.
 It allows you to modify requests and responses as they pass between the client and your server.

-You can imagine middleware as a chain of logic connection your server to the client requesting your web app.
+You can imagine middleware as a chain of logic connecting your server to the client requesting your web app.

 ## Basic